petrpajdla/DiplomaThesis/README.md

 Full text at official University repository: http://is.muni.cz/th/383410/ff_m/ Release 1.0.0 of this repository at Zenodo: doi 10.5281/zenodo.1044744 (http://dx.doi.org/10.5281/zenodo.1044744)

-Folder Data contains input data, folder Scripts contains .r scripts and folder Archive contains morphometric data.
+Folder Data contains input data, folder Scripts contains .r scripts and folder Morpho contains morphometric data on adzes.

 ### DATA

 + Db.BASE.csv - csv file with basic database, data not manipulated
 + Db.PRIME.csv - csv file with database used for most of the analysis, some data manipulation, some editing
 + Db.Lok.csv - csv of individual sites
++ Db.Str.csv - structure of the database

 ### SCRIPTS